kberov/Ado/README.md

 # INSTALLATION

 We strongly recommend using Ado with your own Perl (not the system-wide)!
+This will give you freedom to experiment with new versions and modules without polluting your system perl.

 Ado can be _installed into any folder of your choice_.
 By default it goes into the `siteprefix` folder of your